RootBugs/k4rn-portfolio/README.md

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.  <!-- check: cleanup -->
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deploy on Vercel